Shared Island Project

 The second "To the Power of 3" residential took place in Enniscorthy, Co.
 Wexford during the weekend of April 11th - 14th, 2025.
 The participants were based in The Riverside Park Hotel, Enniscorthy, and they alternated between there and Presentation Arts Centre for their workshops and activities.

-Once again, as the residential drew to an end, there was time devoted to reflections on the participants' personal learning and on the next creative steps required for the project.
-The third residential will take place in Derry/Londonderry in the coming months, details yet to be finalised.
+Once again, as the residential drew to an end, there was time devoted to reflections on the participants' personal learning and on the next creative steps required for the project as a whole.

-To the Power of 3 is funded by Creative Ireland Shared Island Initiative and kindly supported by Tallaght Community Arts, the Arts Council of Ireland, SDCC Arts Office, Creative Places Mac Uíllíam and Creative Places Enniscorthy.
+To the Power of 3 is funded by the Creative Ireland Programme as part of the Government’s Shared Island Initiative and kindly supported by Tallaght Community Arts, the Arts Council of Ireland, SDCC Arts Office, Creative Places Mac Uíllíam and Creative Places Enniscorthy.